bllanos/201503_direct3d_demo/README.md

 download it from https://directxtk.codeplex.com/ and extract it to the following location: `DirectXTK`.

-Next, build the appropriate version of the toolkit for your platform by opening and building the appropriate Visual Studio solution file in the `DirectXTK` folder.
-Specifically, `DirectXTK_Desktop_2013.sln` and `DirectXTK_Desktop_2012.sln` are the usable files (for Visual Studio 2013 or 2012, respectively).

-The toolkit needs to be built before the rest of the project can be built.
+Presently, the 'engine' project (`engine\engine.vcxproj`) has been set up to reference `DirectXTK\DirectXTK_Desktop_2013.vcxproj`.
+If you are using Visual Studio 2012 instead of Visual Studio 2013, you may need to change the reference to `DirectXTK\DirectXTK_Desktop_2012.vcxproj`.

 ### Running a clone of the repository
 _(Hopefully not applicable to any submitted versions of the code)_

-In the event that the code is a direct clone of the repository, it should build properly, but will not execute normally.
+In the event that the code is a direct clone of the repository, you will need to obtain the DirectX Toolkit (see above) in order to build the project.

+Afterwards, the project should build properly, but will not execute normally.
 The reason for the abnormal execution is the lack of several folders which are not part of the repository, but which the program expects to exist (depending on the configuration data passed to it).